The Cherrytree

 The afterbirths

-The Cherry tree was a place where we ate and played above hidden in branches while our mothers and kuia played cards on their blankets below.
+The Cherry tree was a place where we as children ate and played above hidden in branches while our mothers and kuia played cards on their blankets below.

-The joyful noises of laughter, stories and knowledge were mixed with the freedom of youthful dreams.
+The joyful noises of laughter, stories and knowledge were mixed with the freedom of youthful dreams away from pakeha school.

 The mana of a tree

-Those seeking spiritual guidiance gather around a tree and karakia directly to this lifeforce to ask for help and guidance.
+Those seeking spiritual guidiance gathered around a tree to karakia directly to this lifeforce for energy and guidance.

-The tree and roots beneath choose whether to answer human prayers so we use touch and sound to draw forward te wairua.
-We are connected through our way of life and beholden to those older than ourselves.
+The tree and roots beneath choose whether to answer human prayers so we use touch and sound to draw forward te mauri.

 Birthing

 My nanny sought the mana of our cherrytree to give birth to her many children alone.
-She was from the north so Papa's land was strange to her.
+She was from the north so some of Papa's Te Arawa ways were strange to her and mum said she prefered the company of a tree.

 My mum held my hand in another country and commenced karakia when I went into labour with my youngest daughter as there were no trees near.